 Clearly dozens of factors affect M&A success or failure.
 And although needing a client-centric vision and aligned cultures is hardly news, getting them right isn’t easy - nor is the operational detail.

 Even just focusing on new-business post-M&A, there’s how you’ll introduce new capabilities to your respective clients, as well as marketing the new proposition to prospects, not to mention defining the right resourcing model.

 So next time you read a press release three times and it still doesn’t make sense, feel free to fear for all concerned.
 And if you’re one of the companies involved, remember this - if it doesn’t make sense to you, then it’s unlikely to hold water for clients.

-Robin Bonn is the founder of Co:definery - a New-Business management consultancy.
-You can reach him on firstname.lastname@example.org
+Robin Bonn is the founder of agency management consultancy Co:definery, as well as a columnist for Marketing Week.
+You can reach him on firstname.lastname@example.org.